Australian Associated Press

-Australian Associated Press (AAP) is an Australian news agency.
-It was established by Keith Murdoch in 1935.
+Australian Associated Press Ltd (AAP) is an Australian news agency.
+It was founded in 1935 by Keith Murdoch.

-AAP employs around 80 journalists who work in bureaus in all states and territories of Australia except the Northern Territory.
+AAP employs around 90 journalists who work in bureaus in all states and territories of Australia except the Northern Territory.
 It also maintains correspondents in New Zealand and London as well as using a network of contributors from the US, Europe, Asia and Africa.
 AAP's domestic news coverage is complemented by alliances with the major international news agencies.

 AAP's main focus is on breaking news but is also known for its court reporting, sport, political coverage, feature stories, and photographs.
 It also produces video and visual explainers.
 AAP is one of the few remaining non-government newswires in the world.

 History

 Australia was first linked to international telegraph services by a submarine cable that linked Java to Darwin, which was laid by the British-Australian Telegraph Company, and completed on 18 November 1871.
 The Eastern states were connected through Adelaide on the completion of the Australian Overland Telegraph Line in 1872.
 As a result, the time it took to transmit news from Europe to Australia was dramatically reduced, having previously taken weeks or months to arrive via post on ships, news could now be transmitted in just hours by telegraph.
 Anticipating that the cost of sending messages would be high, the Melbourne newspaper The Argus formed an association with The Sydney Morning Herald, creating an agreement with the Reuters news agency for the transmission of news to Australia.
 This group successfully lobbied the Government of Victoria to pass the first copyright legislation of its kind in the world in 1871, protecting news material transmitted electronically for 24 hours from its first publication.